AHS experts weigh in on the ongoing debate about giving cats access to the great outdoors.

 People who let their cats outside may have the best intentions, but that doesn’t change the outcome of a recent study, which found the average life span of a cat is dramatically shorter for those that roam freely outdoors — by as much as 10-12 years!
 If you love letting your cat lounge outside, you may feel tempted to stop reading, but AHS experts want you to know that your outdoor kitty isn’t any happier than it could be indoors.

-"It’s true that it’s much easier for your cat to get enrichment outside," says Dr. Graham, Chief Veterinarian at Animal Humane Society.
-"However, it’s still possible for a cat to live as happy of a life indoors without all the risks."
+"Though it’s true that it’s much easier for your cat to get enrichment outside, it’s still possible for a cat to live as happy of a life indoors without all the risks," says Dr. Graham, Chief Veterinarian at Animal Humane Society.

 It’s all about providing opportunities to express their normal behaviors, such as hunting and exploring.